Isospectral Cayley graphs with even and odd spectrum: Even/odd Cayley graphs over finite commutative rings

-Using Proposition \ref{prop: spec bicayleys}, it is easy to obtain explicit expressions for the spectra of the mirror di-Cayley (sum) graphs $MX^*(\ff_q; P_k,T)$ with $T=\{0\}, P_k$ or $P_k\cup \{0\}$ associated to the GP-graphs with $k$ small ($1\le k\le 4$), for Hamming GP-graphs and for semiprimitive GP-graphs, from the spectrum of these GP-graphs in items $(a)$--$(c)$.
+\begin{rem} Using Proposition \ref{prop: spec bicayleys}, it is easy to obtain explicit expressions for the spectra of the mirror di-Cayley (sum) graphs $MX^*(\ff_q; P_k,T)$ with $T=\{0\}, P_k$ or $P_k\cup \{0\}$ associated to the GP-graphs with $k$ small ($1\le k\le 4$), for Hamming GP-graphs and for semiprimitive GP-graphs, from the spectrum of these GP-graphs in items $(a)$--$(c)$ of the above example.
 We leave the details of this to the interested reader. \end{rem}

+Very recently, using the Euler function $\varphi$ and cyclotomic polynomials $\Phi_d(x)$, some infinite families of integral GP-graphs were obtained in \cite{PV3}, although the spectrum is not explicitly known (of course, it is given by Gaussian periods in general, see Theorem 2.1 in \cite{PV2}).
+We give here the main result borrowed from \cite{PV3}; many more concrete families and examples can be seen in Section 5 of \cite{PV3}.